 For example, they will prepare the next set of tokens for Finish Tokens, who won't have time to do this themselves.
 It's also reassuring for Finish Tokens to know that they're supported.

-The Barcode Scanners are responsible for actually recording runners against their finish position tokens, handed out by Finish Tokens at the end of the funnel.
+The Barcode Scanners are responsible for actually recording participants against their finish position tokens, handed out by Finish Tokens at the end of the funnel.

-They scan in the runners personal barcode, followed by the barcode on the position token.
+They scan in the participants personal barcode, followed by the barcode on the position token.

 The Number Checker is responsible for recording (but not correcting) discrepancies that may arise between the timer and the numbers that are given out.